Now that the Jewish Holiday of “Yom Kippur” is here and with this crazy year it brought me to think about the idea of Forgive and be Forgiven

 You say, “Why in the world should I forgive that person, who hurt me so much?
 You have no idea how much they hurt me.
 Why should I offer grace to that person?”

-You need to forgive others because the alternative is bitterness.
+You need to forgive others not because they are right because you deserve peace.

-I would like to wish you all "Gmar Chatima Tova".
+I would like to wish you all "Gmar Chatima Tova" happy and healthy year.

 Forgive your friends and your family and be forgiven as well :)